kapamob/rag_challenge_2026/README.md

 # RAG Challenge 2026

+I tried to describe the entire process and save it in md files: chat*.md and others.
+Start with them.

 Two independent solutions for the [Agentic RAG Challenge](https://platform.agentic-challenge.ai/) — a competition to build the best Retrieval-Augmented Generation pipeline for answering questions over legal PDF documents.

 Both solutions were developed with AI coding assistants and explore different approaches to PDF parsing, hybrid retrieval, and answer generation.